 AEP is one of America's largest generators of electricity, with an enviable fleet of power plants.
 However, our power generation business also includes barges, rail cars, transportation terminals and more.

-AEP owns or operates more than 60 generating stations in the United States, with a capacity of nearly 38,000 megawatts.
+AEP owns or operates more than 60 generating stations in the United States, with a capacity of approximately 26,000 megawatts.

 While the size of our fleet of power plants is significant, it's the efficiency – and the resulting reliability and operational economies – that has earned AEP its reputation as a pioneering, innovative, dependable, low-cost producer of power.